ansys/pydpf-post/docs/source/user_guide/troubleshooting.rst

     String field 'ansys.api.dpf.result_info.v0.ResultInfoResponse.user_name' contains invalid UTF-8
     data when serializing a protocol buffer.
 Use the 'bytes' type if you intend to send raw bytes.

-This will prevent the solution to be accessed.
-To avoid a such inconvenience, please ensure to work with a version higher than 0.2.1 for the ansys-dpf-post module, and higher than 0.3.2 of the ansys-dpf-core module.
+This will prevent the solution from being accessed.
+To avoid this error, ensure that you are using a PyDPF-Post version higher than 0.2.1 and a PyDPF-Core version higher than 0.3.2.
-In this case, a warning will still be raised, but it should not prevent to use the solution anymore.
+In this case, a warning will still be raised, but it should not prevent the solution from being accessed.

-The solution needs to set a physics_type and an analysis type to allow the result file to be read.
-This can be specified using the "physics_type" and "analysis_type" arguments of the load_solution method:
+The solution needs to set a ``physics_type`` and an ``analysis type`` to allow the result file to be read.
+These arguments are specified for the ``load_solution`` method:

 .. code-block:: default